satelleyet/resgu/README.md

 Any user can use the utility (sudo not needed so only give this to users that can be trusted).

 Make sure your Users and hosts files do not have any blank lines in them.

-Synopsis:

-If you don't have an enterprise level automation software available such as Ansible, but have a need to automate a repetetive task to tens, hundreds or even thoughands of servers without creating an expect script everytime you have a new task to do, then give resgu a try.
-Resgu is a utility which allows for a single string to be sent via sftp or ssh to a range of ip addresses based off a specified host file (sorry ftp is not included due to security issues with the protocol).
-The utility generates and executes multiple expect scripts on the fly and simultaneously based off the user's interactively inputted criteria.
-This has been tested via SLES 9 through 11, but should also work for systems that utilize other versions of Linux as well as AIX, Cygwin or OSX (assuming you have both kornshell and expect installed).
-The utility is written in kornshell and expect so feel free to make your own alterations.

 Initial Setup:

 There is a very small amount of setup that needs to be done to get the utility to work properly.